EbonyGunwhy/Ferret/README.md

         from SupportModules.Model import Model, ModelParameter, ModelConstant, ModelVariable from SupportModules.GraphSupport import LineColours

-2. Write a function that executes the mathematical model in your model library file.  constantsString is a string representation of a Python dictionary of constant name:value pairs.
-It is required to satisfy the needs of the curve fitting package used in Ferret.
-The building of a string represention of a Python dictionary of constant name:value pairs is done by Ferret and you do not need to worry about this.
-However, you need to include code in your model function to unpack the value(s) of the constant(s).
+2. Write a function that executes the mathematical model in your model library file.

        import numpy as np
-       def quadraticModel(x, a, b, constantsString):
+       def quadraticModel(inputData, a, b, constantsString):
             constantsDict = eval(constantsString)
             c = float(constantsDict['c'])
-            return np.multiply((x**2),a) + np.multiply(x, b) + c
+            return np.multiply((inputData**2),a) + np.multiply(inputData, b) + c

+ The input argument **inputData** is used for the independent variable and its usuage is required to satisfy the needs of the curve fitting package used in Ferret.   **constantsString** is a string representation of a Python dictionary of constant name:value pairs.
+It is also required to satisfy the needs of the curve fitting package used in Ferret.
+The building of a string represention of a Python dictionary of constant name:value pairs is done by Ferret and you do not need to worry about this.
+However, you need to include code in your model function to unpack the value(s) of the constant(s).

  3. Every model library file must have a **returnModelList** function.
 Within the **returnModelList** function, define a model object to represent the above model.

         def returnModelList():